Completion of the Core Curriculum with Honors

 Work for Honors allows students who are willing to commit extra time and effort to achieving a higher level of command of the material and techniques addressed in Core to conduct in-depth research in an area that interests them.

-- A course taken outside of (but relevant to) the Core program and a substantial paper or project that relates material in that course to the Core program.
+- Completion of a course taken outside of (but relevant to) the Core program, and a substantial paper or project that relates material in that course to the Core program.
 The paper/project must be defended in front of a committee of at least three faculty members.
 At least one member of the committee must be from the Core faculty, and one must be from the non-Core course.

-Students who satisfy the course and grade requirements, and complete and successfully defend their Honors project, will earn the following notation on their transcript: “Completed the Interdisciplinary Core Curriculum in Arts and Sciences, with Honors”.
+Students who satisfy the course and grade requirements, and complete and successfully defend their Honors project, will earn the following notation on their transcripts: “Completed the Inter-disciplinary Core Curriculum in Arts and Sciences, with Honors.”